saeid93/sponge/experiments/profiling/single-node/report.md

+# Check the effect of CPU allocation on nodes of different pipelines
+## Outcome

+## Done experiments

 ## Series 1
 1. audio models
 2. check cpu variations with fixing arrival rate to 1 and high memory usage